 - Evidence-Based Research (such as analyzing proposed school district, city, county and state budget expenditures), and

-- Collaborative systems-building (such as staffing ROC the Future).
+- Collaborative systems-building (such as helping lead the Rochester-Monroe Anti-Poverty Initiative, ROC the Future, and 15 other coalitions).
 We make systems work for kids.

 Every child achieves their full potential to thrive in body, mind and spirit in systems of support that assure: